divnori/divnori/README.md

 ### Hi there!
 My name is Divya.

-I am a Computer Science student at MIT interested in novel applications of AI/ML for drug discovery and disease diagnosis.
-Feel free to reach out via email at divnor80@mit.edu
+I am a Computer Science PhD student at Stanford interested in AI for biology.
+Feel free to reach out dnori@stanford.edu.

 <!--
 **divnori/divnori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.